First Glasgow: Fleet

-As of july 2025, First Glasgow operates a fleet of over 690 buses on over 84 routes, a majority of these buses being built by either Alexander Dennis or Wrightbus.
+As of July 2025, First Glasgow operates a fleet of over 690 buses on over 84 routes, a majority of these buses being built by either Alexander Dennis or Wrightbus.

 A Low Emission Zone (LEZ) covering Glasgow city centre was introduced on 31 December 2018; the first phase of this applying solely to local service buses.
 In October and November 2018, to comply with the new emission standards, First Glasgow placed into service a first batch of Alexander Dennis Enviro400 MMCs onto route 75, followed by an order for a further 53 Enviro400 MMCs, 10 Enviro400 Cities for the Glasgow Airport Express service, and 12 Enviro200 MMCs for delivery in 2019, partly funded by Transport Scotland's Scottish Green Bus Fund.

 Battery electric buses first entered service with First Glasgow in the form of two BYD Alexander Dennis Enviro200EV single-deck buses in January 2020, purchased with funding from SP Energy Networks for service on route M3.
-22 more Enviro200EVs were later delivered to Caldeonia depot in November 2021, which were used as shuttle buses for the 2021 United Nations Climate Change Conference being held in the city, followed by a repeat order for 50 more in September 2022.
+22 more Enviro200EVs were later delivered to Caledonia depot in November 2021, which were used as shuttle buses for the 2021 United Nations Climate Change Conference being held in the city, followed by a repeat order for 50 more in September 2022.
 Orders were also made for 91 BYD Alexander Dennis Enviro400EV double-decker buses alongside 35 more Enviro200EVs in March 2021, the first of which began to enter service from December 2021, and 50 Enviro200EVs began to be delivered to Scotstoun depot from June 2023.

 First Glasgow aims to be an entirely zero-emission company by 2035, with over 30% of the fleet's buses being electric, and the vast majority of the remaining diesel buses being LEZ compliant.
 The company's Caledonia depot is the largest electric vehicle charging station in the United Kingdom, currently capable of charging 150 electric buses at once, with infrastructure work currently underway to expand this to a total of 350 charging points.
 27 dual-head charging units are also situated at Scotstoun depot.

 Thirty Enviro200EVs were temporarily withdrawn by First Glasgow in January 2025 in order to resolve "structural failures", with diesel and electric buses being loaned in from across the FirstGroup to replace the fleet.
 The majority of these were repaired and had reentered service by March 2025, although a number of the loaned buses stayed in the fleet.